 You need a decent amount of oil to fry the eggplant.
-If you’re trying to cut down on oil, dice the eggplant toss with a little oil and roast until very well cooked.
+If you’re trying to cut down on oil, dice the eggplant, toss with a little oil and roast until very well cooked (about 30 minutes).
 Add to the spring onions and garlic in step 3.

 Eggplant and tamarind stir fry, kecap manis, carrot sesame slaw, jasmine rice and cashews

 Cook time: 35 minutes